What Was It Like in the Roaring Twenties in Art and Fashion?

 The Roaring Twenties was a period when many things changed – both socially and politically.
 The dramatic economic growth of the decade led many Americans to adopt a totally different, more affluent lifestyle unknown to most people before this age.
 It was also the first time many people could live in cities rather than on farms or in small towns.
 The promise of the Golden Twenties was not, however, limited to the United States.
 Much of Western Europe, including Germany, England, and France took part in its glory.
 And it also totally overturned existing art and culture.

 The 1920s were a time during which many of the artistic greats of modern history found their inspiration, thanks in part to the liberation of their artistic spirits.
-Ernest Hemingway, William Faulkner, and F. Scott Fitzgerald – who wrote The Great Gatsby about the moral decline, prohibition, and life during the 1920s – were only some of them.
+Ernest Hemingway, William Faulkner, and the Fitzgeralds – The Great Gatsby being a description of moral decline, prohibition, and life during the 1920s – were only some of them.
 When it came to art, many, many exciting things happened during this period.
 Shall we look at a few examples?

 Women and Fashion